What is the difference between RG59 and RG6??

 Outdoor and Direct Burial Coax

-Outdoor cables have to have added protection against the elements.
+If you are running cable outside, it has to have added protection from the weather and the elements.
 Outdoor cable has been specially designed to resist the elements.
 They come with a PE (polyethylene) jacket instead of the standard PVC jacket used in most coax cables.
 The PE jacket makes this cable extremely resistant to cold weather, moisture, chemicals, abrasion, cutting, and even lightning.

 When you bury a coaxial cable, moisture becomes even more of an obstacle.
 Without added moisture protection, you risk moisture and contaminants entering into the cable and corroding your shielding and conductor.
 Direct burial cable has the special PE jacket that outdoor coax has, along with a special gel-like substance in the jacket that blocks water and moisture corroding your conductor and damaging your signal.